anttijuu/books-cpp/README.md

 ## Requirements for building and running

-The code here requires C++ v17 and [Boost](https://www.boost.org).
+The code here requires C++ v17 and [Boost](https://www.boost.org) version 1.76 or higher.
 Boost is used in splitting the ignore file strings using comma and end of line chars with `boost::split`.

  Projects are described using [CMake](https://cmake.org) so any IDE which can import projects from CMake can be used to import them to the IDE.
 Building from command line is described below.